-If you have a disability this includes dealing with a new and more complex process for screening accommodations you may need for success.
+If you have a disability this includes dealing with a new and more complex process for securing accommodations you may need for success.

 As a student with a disability, it is critical that you understand your disability and how it affects your ability to learn and participate in the college experience.
 Understanding your rights and, equally important, your responsibilities as a college student with a disability are also critical to your success.
 The office of disability support services at the college you plan to attend can help you reach these goals.
 This office can play a key role in your success and will refer you to other areas on campus where support services are available.

 Many students believe that if they are interested in college and motivated to learn, they will be successful—this is not enough!
 You need skills in reading, writing, listening, and studying.
 Many students, however, have not developed a systematic approach to study skills.
 In college, your instructors will take for granted that you have these skills, that you can read, write, listen, take notes, and complete exams and assignments effectively.
 Plan to be a successful student—start college with survival skills!

 No two people learn in exactly the same manner.
 Everyone has unique ways of processing information.
 It is vital that you understand your own learning style and use this knowledge to create strategies tailored to your personal strengths and information processing skills.
 Although some techniques may apply to a specific area, it is important to develop strategic problem solving skills that transfer across the curriculum.

 What follows is a list of suggested study skills and strategies that may be helpful to you as you make the transition from high school to college.
 These tips are paraphrased from interviews of Mentors, Scholars, and Ambassadors in DO‐IT (Disabilities, Opportunities, Internetworking, and Technology) programs at the University of Washington.
 As participants in DO‐IT, they are either preparing for college, participating in college, or sharing their past college experiences as youth with disabilities.
 Consider these suggestions as you build your own study skills inventory.